BernardGreenberg/NXSYS/DocSource/MacStatus.md

 It all builds and works without error or warnings, as far as I know (and my goal is to keep that true).

 I may or may not fix reported bugs and post changes, but I want to know if you can't build it; contact me via GitHub.
 I expect to post fixes to bugs I encounter and gratuitous enhancements from hereon in.

+The entire `Documentation` and `Interlockings` directories get dumped into `Resources` and “shipped”.
+Be careful what you put there.
+As on Windows, the files `InterlockingLibrary.xml` and `Help.xml` present the intended contents in the application menu.

 ## Build targets